ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 integers have better performance in general.
 Previously on amd64, this was even 64bits because it was an uintptr_t.
 ### Antipattern Category
+X
 ### Keyword
 performance
 ### Note
+This commit does not change any performance-related features.
+Variable type changed.

 ## Commit #421
 ### Hash